datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:15071c2604
 ## ggplot2, the interactive dimension

-[`ggplot2`](https://www.rdocumentation.org/packages/ggplot2/versions/2.1.0) is probably one of the most well known graphing library's for R. With [`ggplotly()`](https://www.rdocumentation.org/packages/plotly/versions/4.5.2/topics/ggplotly) from plotly you can now convert your ggplot2 plots into interactive, web-based versions.
+[`ggplot2`](https://www.rdocumentation.org/packages/ggplot2/versions/2.1.0) is probably one of the most well known graphing libraries for R. With [`ggplotly()`](https://www.rdocumentation.org/packages/plotly/versions/4.5.2/topics/ggplotly) from plotly, you can now convert your ggplot2 plots into interactive, web-based versions.
 See [these examples](https://plot.ly/ggplot2/) on how ggplotly does in converting different ggplot2 examples.

 Let's try it yourself.

 Converting a ggplot2 chart to an interactive chart is fairly easy.
-First you create the ggplot2 graph and next you call `ggplotly()` like this:
+First you create the ggplot2 graph and next you call `ggplotly()`.
+Like this:

 <pre>
 my_ggplot2 = qplot(carat, price, data = diamonds,